Not Yet Published

 “Bobrow values this case so highly, they’ve offered us $3.6 million.
 If you do the math, factoring in their profit margin, that means their experts think our case is worth six million.
 With the new evidence, we all know a plaintiff’s verdict is a sure thing.
 The only question is how big.”

 Patti stares at me, shellshocked.
 Since I couldn’t reach her, this is the first she’s heard of Bobrow’s offer.
 A moment ago, she was resigned to accepting a pittance.
-Now?
-She’s guaranteed at least $3.6 million.
+But now….

 “What’s your asking price?”
 Andrew inquires.

 “Four million.
 Anything less, Patti might as well go with Bobrow, so take it or leave it, no negotiations.
-You have twenty-four hours to decide.
+You have forty-eight hours to decide.
 After that, it’s off the table.
 We’ll accept Bobrow’s deal, and they’ll insist on taking this case to trial.
 They can afford to wait you out.”
 And with that, the settlement conference ends.

 Upon reaching the skyscraper where I work, I dash into an elevator just in time, only to watch as a little boy pushes all the buttons for one floor after another.
-If he were my child, I’d make this a teaching moment, explaining that he should consider how his actions might inconvenience others, but this kid’s parents….
+If he were my child, I’d make this a teaching moment, explaining that he should consider how his actions might inconvenience others.
+But this kid’s parents….

 Chapter 2